actions-marketplace-validations/SingularityX-ai_snorkell-documentation-client/README.md

-# Snorkell DocGen Client
+# Penify DocGen Client

 ## Description

-The "Snorkell DocGen Client" GitHub Action is designed to automate the creation of documentation pull requests for recent merges into the main branch.
+The "Penify DocGen Client" GitHub Action is designed to automate the creation of documentation pull requests for recent merges into the main branch.
 This action interacts with the Snorkell service to generate and commit documentation changes directly to your repository.

 ## Usage